The last flying An-22 "Antei" found peace in the museum: one of the largest aircraft in the world

 An-22 "Antei"

 A heavy military transport aircraft created by the design bureau of Oleg Antonov.
-It is designed to transport heavy and oversized military equipment and troops over long distances, and to parachute and landing airborne assaults.
-This wide-body turboprop military transport aircraft first flew in 1965.
+It is designed to transport heavy and oversized military equipment and troops over long distances, and to parachute and land airborne assault forces.
+This wide-body turboprop military transport aircraft made its first flight in 1965.

 Earlier, www1.ru reported that almost 4 billion rubles will be allocated in Russia for the refinement of the Ansat helicopter.